M. Vijin: Student politics

-He entered controversy after the SFI March to Sri Vellappally Natesan College of Engineering, Kattachira in 2017.
-The protest march was organized by SFI after a second year student attempted suicide over management harassment, and the college was vandalised in students rage.
+He was the subject of controversy after the SFI March to Sri Vellappally Natesan College of Engineering, Kattachira in 2017.
+The protest march was organized by SFI after a second year student attempted suicide over management harassment, and the college was vandalised by enraged students.
 He played a crucial role in the Justice for Jishnu Pranoy movement.
 The student protest over the suicide of an 18-year-old computer science student at Nehru College in Pampady near Thiruvilwamala took a violent turn with the protest march on the college by SFI ending up in rampaging its office and canteen and an ATM counter at its gate.
 The student had hung himself inside his hostel room after invigilator Praveen, who is also a teacher at the Nehru college, allegedly threatened him by barring from examinations.
 He strongly voiced against the high rate of annual tuition fee for MBBS course in private medical colleges.
 He took up "Say No to Ragging" campaigns throughout the state.
 In the academic year 2017–18, SFI won 127 out of 132 colleges in Mahatma Gandhi (MG) University, 124 colleges out of a total of 170 colleges in Calicut University and all the seats in Kannur University Students Union.
 His leadership paved way for SFI to win all university students unions in Kerala.

 Vijin was part of the Student Politician Delegation to United Kingdom along with 9 other student leaders from India, organised by the British High Commission, New Delhi in 2016.
 He was a delegate from India to World Festival of Youth and Students held at Sochi, Russia on 14 to 22 August 2017.